abrosio/ArduExoplanet_Plotter/README.md

 ## Installation

-The installable file can be downloaded from the following address:
+The executable app can be downloaded from the following address:
 **https://github.com/abrosio/ArduExoplanet_Plotter/releases/tag/ArduExoplanet_Plot**

 Once downloaded, run the installer and follow the instructions to complete the installation.